This report contains two testimonies from the same pushback on the 2nd of April:

 The respondent saw many ‘big cars’ parked outside with different European number plates from Poland, Czech Republic and Germany.
 He described the brands of Range Rover, Nissan and Volvo.

-In the camp, the respondent saw around five Frontex officers.
+In the camp, the respondent described that he saw around five Frontex officers.
 He claimed that the Albanian officers did not talk to him and were the ones driving him to the camp and later on to the Albanian-Greek border.
 The respondent saw around 50 POM in the camp.
-He explained that most people-on-the-move spend 3 to 4 days in the camp before a decision is made.
+He explained that POM spend 3 to 4 days in the camp before a decision is made.

 At 3 p.m., the respondent and the Moroccan man were driven to the border.
 The same car that drove them to the camp was used.
 With them was an Afghani family – wife, husband, a child and a baby.
 The baby was only a few months old.
 Two Albanian police officers were with them in the car.
 After driving for 15 minutes the car stopped in a village and the group had to enter a jeep.